-- Bundoora Homestead Art Centre, strategic vision and direction for Darebin’s public art gallery and heritage house
+- Bundoora Homestead Art Centre, strategic vision and direction for Darebin’s public art gallery and heritage house.

-- Darebin Art Collection, oversight of the Darebin Art Collection Policy and expert advice on acquisitions and commissions
+- Darebin Art Collection, oversight of the Darebin Art Collection Policy and expert advice on acquisitions and commissions.

 - Public Art, oversight of policy in relation to artwork and creativity in public spaces and expert advice on acquisitions, commissions and new opportunities for art to interact with the public realm.

-- Financial sustainability, funding streams and investment opportunities including guidance on Bundoora Homestead Foundation Fund, growing the fund and spending decisions
+- Financial sustainability, funding streams and investment opportunities including guidance on Bundoora Homestead Foundation Fund, growing the fund and spending decisions.

+Giovanna D’Abaco has 30 years experience in managerial roles in the arts, culture and tourism sectors.
 This includes nine years at Tourism Victoria (now Visit Victoria) and 26 years at State Library Victoria as Events/Program Manager.
 Giovanna spent three years in London where she worked as an account manager for public relations consultancies.
 Clients include the City of Lyon and Tourism New South Wales.

-spaces and connect people and communities.
+Sue Thornton is creative producer and arts management professional.
+With a background in performing arts and stage production, Sue is drawn to projects that champion the arts, activate public spaces and connect people and communities.
 Currently employed at the University of Melbourne, Sue has produced major public performances, symposia, seminars, launches and conferences for the Victorian College of the Arts (VCA).
 Recent major events that Sue has produced include Art 150, a year-long celebration of 150 years of art at the VCA; Dance 40, a celebration of the 40th anniversary of Dance at the VCA and the official launch of the Stables, the VCA’s innovative complex of student studios and exhibition spaces.

+Kade Mcdonald is the Executive Director of Durrmu Arts Aboriginal Corporation and was the Coordinator for Buku-Larrnggay Mulka Arts and Cultural Centre for 6 years.
 Mcdonald is the Australian Project manager and co-curator for the Kluge-Ruhe Aboriginal Art Museum at the University of Virginia USA, for the exhibition, Madayin scheduled for 2020.
-He has also been appointed by the Art Gallery of South Australia as the Producer for the 2019 Tarnanthi Festival.
+He was also appointed by the Art Gallery of South Australia as the Producer for the 2019 Tarnanthi Festival.
 McDonald was the founding Director of Bus Projects, Melbourne in 2001 and has been appointed to several committees including The Ministry for the Arts, The Australian Council for the Arts, Creative Victoria (Chair) and Arts NT Visual Arts.
-McDonald is a board member for the Bundoora Homestead Art Centre and is an appointed Expert Examiner for the Moveable Heritage Act on behalf of the Federal Government.
+McDonald is an appointed Expert Examiner for the Moveable Heritage Act on behalf of the Federal Government.